Still using Windows XP

 My first use case in 2020 was the following.

-The two last points make PDF documents a complex data type to parse, render and edit correctly.
+Especially the two last points make PDF documents a complex data type to parse, render, and edit correctly.

 The documents display a nice text message